Timothy Matlack: Early life and education

+Career

-In 1760, Matlack opened a store called the Case Knife, and he and Owen Biddle purchased a steel furnace in Trenton, New Jersey in 1762.
+In 1760, Matlack opened a store called the Case Knife, and he and Owen Biddle purchased a steel furnace in Trenton, New Jersey, in 1762.
 His shop failed in 1765, and he was disowned by the Quakers who complained that he had been "frequenting company in such a manner as to spend too much of his time from home".
 He was confined to debtors' prison in 1768 and 1769.

-By 1769, he had set up a new business selling bottled beer and opened his own brewery near Independence Hall.
+By 1769, Matlack set up a new business selling bottled beer and opened his own brewery near Independence Hall in Philadelphia.

-In 1774 Matlack was hired by Charles Thomson, Secretary of the First Continental Congress, to engross (transcribe) an address to the King of England.
-In May, 1775, he became clerk to the Second Continental Congress and in June he composed George Washington's commission as General and Commander-in-Chief of the army of the United Colonies.
+In 1774, Matlack was hired by Charles Thomson, Secretary of the First Continental Congress, to engross (transcribe) an address to the King of England.

+In May 1775, he became clerk to the Second Continental Congress and, in June, he composed George Washington's commission as commander-in-chief of the Continental Army of the United Colonies.
 Congress elevated him to Storekeeper of Military Supplies.
 He was also a member of Philadelphia's Committee of Inspection and Secretary of the Committee of Officers of the city's three militia battalions.

-Philadelphia added two more battalions to its militia brigade in January 1776, and Matlack was elected Colonel of the Fifth Battalion of Rifle Rangers.
-He was a delegate to the Conference of Committees which met in June to plan a new constitution for Pennsylvania.
-Later that month, he engrossed the United States Declaration of Independence on parchment, and members of Congress began signing it on August 2.
+In January 1776, Philadelphia added two more battalions to its militia brigade, and Matlack was elected Colonel of the Fifth Battalion of Rifle Rangers.
+He was a delegate to the Conference of Committees, which met in June to plan a new constitution for Pennsylvania.
+Later that month, he engrossed the United States Declaration of Independence on parchment, and the 56 delegates to the Second Continental Congress began signing it on August 2, 1776; it was unanimously adopted by all 56 delegates on July 4, 1776.

-Matlack was instrumental in drafting the Pennsylvania Constitution of 1776, and he ardently defended it against such critics as Benjamin Rush, James Wilson, and John Dickinson.
+Matlack was instrumental in drafting the Pennsylvania Constitution of 1776, which he ardently defended against critics, including Benjamin Rush, James Wilson, and John Dickinson.
 Newspapers were his primary medium and he signed a number of articles with the pseudonym Tiberius Gracchus.
-As Secretary to the Supreme Executive Council of Pennsylvania, Matlack was one of the most powerful men in the new state during the war years.
+As Secretary to the Supreme Executive Council of Pennsylvania, Matlack was one of the most powerful men in the new state during the American Revolutionary War.
 In 1780, his government passed an Act for the Gradual Abolition of Slavery.